CloudLabsAI-Azure/mslearn-azure-ml/Instructions/Getting-Started.md

 # **Getting Started with Your Azure Machine Learning: Use MLFlow To Track Training Jobs**

-Welcome to your AIW-Security-Immersion workshop!
+Welcome to your Azure Machine Learning: Use MLFlow To Track Training Jobs!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**